TradeIdeasPhilip/classic-chuzzle/README.md

 That seems to be working better.
 Tests are still in progress.

+**Success:**

+I found the problem:
+Changing the color of the background lines.
+If I disable that, everything works much better.
+It seems like that animation forced the GPU to do a lot of work even little or _none_ of these patterns is visible.
+That left very little GPU for animating the squares.

+I should be able to create an alternate plan.
+Like drawing a bunch of lines on a <g> element, instead of using a pattern to repeat a single line.

 ### Grouping Moving Objects

 This approach has helped me before on other projects.